chronic pain management

 CBD, cannabidiol, is a non-psychoactive compound that provides health benefits without causing feelings of pleasure and euphoria.

-The best cannabis strains for fibromyalgia are—Harlequin, Cannatonic, Tahoe OG, Granddaddy Purple, GSC, and Blueberry.
+The best cannabis strains for fibromyalgia treatment are—Harlequin, Cannatonic, Tahoe OG, Granddaddy Purple, GSC, and Blueberry.

 The two most common types of arthritis are-